 ● Can be used maliciously if not controlled.

-NMap (Network Mapper) is an open-source tool for network discovery and security auditing.
+Nmap (Network Mapper) is an open-source tool for network discovery and security auditing.
 It is used to discover hosts and services on a computer network.

 Features: